Skip to main content

 • What does success look like?

-Post the action plans on DigitalOcean’s company-wide Confluence page so everyone can see what’s being worked on, and drive accountability and results
+Post the action plans on DigitalOcean’s company-wide Confluence page so everyone can see what’s being worked on and drive accountability and results

 While previous surveys have warranted a company-wide approach to action, recently DigitalOcean has been using tailored team-led approaches to increasing employee engagement.
-“At our size and scale, different teams may be having very different experiences.
+“At our size and scale, different teams may have very different experiences.
 We found that the data was really much more specific to what we needed to work on across these different teams.
 It felt more impactful to have everyone focus on the areas of most local impact rather than just broader trends across the company that may be less relevant,” explains Hoffman.

 Keeping focus areas top-of-mind

 For DigitalOcean, like many organizations, leadership communication is a key driver of engagement.
 DigitalOcean used the results of their employee engagement survey to understand what employees needed when it comes to this area.
 “Given the scale of our growth and complexity of our business, there was a clear message that we needed to get much crisper on our communications to help people understand what’s going on across the company.
-The data from the engagement surveys informed this as a priority for the organization, and because the leadership team initially focused on it as an area of improvement we saw a meaningful increase in our performance on this area in only six months,” says Hoffman.
-DigitalOcean changed the format the structure of their bi-weekly town hall meetings and Ask-Me-Anything talks as a result of the survey data, and the feedback from the next Tide survey demonstrated it had a real impact.
+The data from the engagement surveys informed this as a priority for the organization, and because the leadership team initially focused on it as an area of improvement, we saw a meaningful increase in our performance in this area in only six months,” says Hoffman.
+DigitalOcean changed the format and structure of their bi-weekly town hall meetings and Ask-Me-Anything talks as a result of the survey data, and the feedback from the next Tide survey demonstrated it had a real impact.

 Living a culture of feedback

 “We try to create a feedback-enabled culture in everything we do,” says Hoffman, “The surveys are one manifestation of that, whether it’s organizational engagement or morale, or it’s more performance-based through our regular performance conversations.
-If you get into the habit of giving feedback across the company, then the engagement surveys support that mentality, instead of feeling like a separate process.”
+If you get into the habit of giving feedback across the company, then the engagement surveys support that mentality instead of feeling like a separate process.”

 At DigitalOcean, more than 40% of hires come through referrals – a good indication that an engaged workforce is good for the overall health of the organization.
 “We definitely have a lower than average attrition – that’s also highly driven by engagement.
-People go out of their way to talk to their peers and colleagues about our company’s focus on experience, development and growth.
-As long as you create those conditions, you’re going to get people wanting to join and wanting to stay and that’s certainly been borne up by the data,” says Hoffman.
+People go out of their way to talk to their peers and colleagues about our company’s focus on experience, development, and growth.
+As long as you create those conditions, you’re going to get people wanting to join and wanting to stay, and that’s certainly been borne up by the data,” says Hoffman.

-Ultimately for DigitalOcean, becoming a feedback driven organization is an ongoing process.
+Ultimately, for DigitalOcean, becoming a feedback-driven organization is an ongoing process.
 That means a continuous cycle of collecting data, driving action plans to get better based on that data, and always looking for how they can improve their performance.
 As the company (and People Team) grow and scale, they’ll continue to be mindful of making sure they keep following that playbook.

 www.digitalocean.com